-- Read every word of Chapter 8 (Exceptional Control Flow) in your textbook. - Use the trace files to guide the development of your shell.
+- Read every word of Chapter 8 (Exceptional Control Flow) in your textbook. - Start early!
+Remember that this is not just about "programming," but is about problem solving.
+Unexpected things are going to come up as you work through this assignment.
+And I am here to help, and to answer questions, and to guide, but none of that help, answers, and guidance can occur if you start late and need to interact with me late at night or the weekend before it is due. - There are many tests that can be accomplished long before you understand all that there is to know about signal handling.
+So don't use the excuse that the instructor has not covered the necessary material to rationalize starting late. - Use the trace files to guide the development of your shell.
 Starting with trace01.txt, make sure that your shell produces the identical output as the reference shell.
-Then move on to trace file trace02.txt, and so on. - The waitpid, kill, fork, execve, setpgid, and sigprocmask functions will come in very handy.
+Then move on to trace file trace02.txt, and so on. - Not all trace files/tests are of equal difficulty, so do not assume that some easy first tests somehow imply the later tests will require the same amount of programming time. - The waitpid, kill, fork, execve, setpgid, and sigprocmask functions will come in very handy.
 The WUNTRACED and WNOHANG options to waitpid will also be useful. - When you implement your signal handlers, be sure to send SIGINT and SIGTSTP signals to the entire foreground process group, using "-pid" instead of "pid" in the argument to the kill function.
-The sdriver.pl program tests for this error. - One of the tricky parts of the assignment is deciding on the allocation of work between the waitfg and sigchld\handler functions.
-We recommend the following approach: - In waitfg, use a busy loop around the sleep function. - In sigchld\handler, use exactly one call to waitpid.
+The sdriver.pl program tests for this error. - One of the tricky parts of the assignment is deciding on the allocation of work between the waitfg and sigchld_handler functions.
+We recommend the following approach: - In waitfg, use a busy loop around the sleep function. - In sigchld_handler, use exactly one call to waitpid.

-While other solutions are possible, such as calling waitpid in both waitfg and sigchld\handler, these can be very confusing.
+While other solutions are possible, such as calling waitpid in both waitfg and sigchld_handler, these can be very confusing.
 It is simpler to do all reaping in the handler.

 - In eval, the parent must use sigprocmask to block SIGCHLD signals before it forks the child, and then unblock these signals, again using sigprocmask after it adds the child to the job list by calling addjob.
-Since children inherit the blocked vectors of their parents, the child must be sure to then unblock SIGCHLD signals before it execs the new program. - The parent needs to block the SIGCHLD signals in this way in order to avoid the race condition where the child is reaped by sigchld\handler (and thus removed from the job list) before the parent calls addjob. - Programs such as more, less, vi, and emacs do strange things with the terminal settings.
+Since children inherit the blocked vectors of their parents, the child must be sure to then unblock SIGCHLD signals before it execs the new program. - The parent needs to block the SIGCHLD signals in this way in order to avoid the race condition where the child is reaped by sigchld_handler (and thus removed from the job list) before the parent calls add job. - Programs such as more, less, vi, and emacs do strange things with the terminal settings.
 Don't run these programs from your shell.
 Stick with simple text-based programs such as /bin/ls, /bin/ps, and /bin/echo. - When you run your shell from the standard Unix shell, your shell is running in the foreground process group.
 If your shell then creates a child process, by default that child will also be a member of the foreground process group.
 Since typing ctrl-c sends a SIGINT to every process in the foreground group, typing ctrl-c will send a SIGINT to your shell, as well as to every process that your shell created, which obviously isn't correct.